 Working From Home – Legislation and Risks

-Despite working remotely, employers still have a duty of care to uphold; therefore normal office health and safety requirements equally apply to employees working from home.
+For those working remotely, employers still have a duty of care to uphold; therefore, normal office health and safety requirements equally apply to employees working from home.

 Home Working Risk Assessment

-Employers need to assess the risks in the proposed home working space, including:
+Employers need to assess the home working risks within the proposed environment, including:

 - desk/work area